Liberals revive bill to outlaw conversion therapy

 Among them, former leadership contestant and MP Derek Sloan, who has the previous bill amounts to "effectively putting into law child abuse" because it promotes gender-reassignment surgery and criminalizes conversations between parents and their kids.

-"Nor would the proposed offences criminalize conversations where personal points of view on sexual orientation or gender identity are expressed," he said.
+He said conversations youth have with supportive adults and professionals are critical to their development.
+The bill also wouldn't criminalize conversations where personal points of view on sexual orientation or gender identity are expressed, he said.

 "What this bill targets, what we are targeting, are those who actively work to and provide services designed to change someone's gender identity."
 Lametti said the Liberals will work in good faith with the opposition on the bill and noted the support O'Toole gave the ban itself.